kenglxn/QRGen/README.md

 QRGen consists of three modules: ```core```, ```javase``` and ```android```.
 Everything is available from [Maven Central Repository](http://search.maven.org/#browse%7C-852965118).

-_**NOTE: The SNAPSHOT versions are not available through Maven Central.
+_**NOTE: SNAPSHOT versions are not available through Maven Central.
 If you want the snapshot version either build locally or add the Sonatype Snapshot repo to your pom or gradle file:**_

 Maven: